 The master's degree requires completion of 33 credits, comprised of 10 courses and a Capstone Research Project for the Research Track or a Strategic Capstone Portfolio & Presentation for the Management Track.
 The final capstone is presented to peers and faculty following completion of coursework.
 A graduate certificate in Health Data Science requires completion of 15 credits (five 3-credit courses).
-An APC (Advanced Practice Certificate) in Health Data Science requires completion of 9 credits (three 3-credit courses).
-All courses taken for the APC or graduate certificate in one to two years, and the master's degree in two to four years depending on their pace through the program and the time required to complete the Capstone course.
+All courses taken for the graduate certificate can be applied toward the master's degree.
+Students can complete the graduate certificate in one to two years and the master's degree in two to four years depending on their pace through the program and the time required to complete the Capstone course.